Bea-PC/Bea-PC/README.md

 - 🐍 Hi, I’m Beatriz, but you can call me Bea.
-- 💡 I’m currently learning Programming logic ( Algoriithms)
+- 💡 I’m currently learning Programming logic ( algorithms and data structure)
-- 💻 I’m also interested in Python and React
+- 💻 Also a participant of the technology education program by Nubank institute
 - 🎓 Computer Science Student at University of the people